 I told several people that the Knysna Municipality would arrive with a stick and a carrot (or, to one lady in the Council tea room this morning, I used the term ‘knife and butter’).
 I said they’d rough me up, try to discredit me, then offer something to the public so as to pretend to be nice.

 “Deputy Executive Mayor Peter Myers [who was not involved in last night’s propaganda campaign] invites all residents of WARD 10 to attend a disaster feedback meeting on Monday, 03 July 2017, 17:30 at the Knysna Angling Club, for a briefing on the current situation following the disaster.”

 My goal was to force a meeting.
-I’m unsure if mission is accomplished as ‘disaster feedback’ sounds generalised but i expect that will now include answering difficult questions posed by Knysna Fire’s homeless.
+I’m unsure if the mission is accomplished as ‘disaster feedback’ sounds generalised but I expect that will now include answering difficult questions posed by Knysna Fire’s homeless.